rachelAtFlatiron/EAST-SE-041023-Phase-4-Flask/01_intro_flask/01_slides.md

 <img src='https://www.gao.gov/assets/extracts/726c56e9ccd46e3aaf3e4b7b75c60895/rId15_image3.png' width="800px" />

 <aside class="notes">
+- architecture, connect networks across the earth <br />
-Fun Fact: ARPANET was the initial backbone of the internet which was created by the Department of Defense
+- ocean cables, computers, data centers, server, satelites, wifi towers Fun Fact: ARPANET was the initial backbone of the internet which was created by the Department of Defense <br />
-- packet switching: grouping data into packets that are transmitted over a digital network (with a header and payload)
+- packet switching: grouping data into packets that are transmitted over a digital network (with a header and payload) <br />
-- metaphor: header = envelope, payload = contents inside envelope
+- metaphor: header = envelope, payload = contents inside envelope <br />
 - response is a promise because it takes time for information to travel from wherever it originated, that's why I always say "we wait for the response to be fulfilled"
 </aside>